 – The Grateful Dead

-Europeans may have adopted and subsequently modified torope to terrapin for turtles, but there is evidence that the Powhatan people actually had other terms for land turtles, and that torope originally referred to the tidewater turtle that must have been amazingly common and widespread along the coastline of eastern North America, even in the 18th century, when European naturalists made a muddle of things (see Adler et al 2016 for more on this).
+Europeans may have adopted and subsequently modified torope to terrapin for turtles, but there is some evidence that the Powhatan people actually had other terms for land turtles, and that torope originally referred to the tidewater turtle that must have been amazingly common and widespread along the coastline of eastern North America, even in the 18th century, when European naturalists made a muddle of things (see Adler et al 2016 for much more on this subject).
 I’m referring of course to the Diamondback Terrapin, Malaclemys terrapin, denizen of coastal marshes and so nice they named it terrapin twice.
 As a land-locked midwesterner, I was more than pleased to finally see the original terrapin in all its glory on a recent visit to New Jersey.